Anchorsify/Anchorsify.github.io/_pages/Combat.md

 Certain jutsu have an effect referred to as "knockback", which does about what it sounds like: pushes you away from its user or point of origin.
 Knockback is measured in yards; a 10 yard knockback means that, if you are hit, you will be moved 10 yards away from wherever the jutsu originated from.
 Some may have more complex rules, such as pushing you to the edge of their area of effect.

 When a technique knocks you back a certain number of yards, if partial success applies then you will also reduce the knockback by that amount.
 The exception is area-of-effect knock backs centered on an individual (such as a Hyuuga's Kaiten and the A-rank jutsu Eye of the Storm): partial defense does not reduce the knockback from these, as they essentially "push" everything away from them equally.

+Knockback effeccts which move you through a ground-based effect does not consider you to have been 'affected by' the distance moved, and any environmental or effects based on the terrain only affect someone based on where they end up.
+This means that being knocked back through Caltrops, or similar effects, would not damage someone, though being moved through walls (such as Maru o Moyashi) still affects someone normally, as would any cloud-based effects.

 #### Clones and Conditions
 Any clones you summon are subject to the same statuses and conditions you are suffering from at the time you summon them.
 This includes wounds or any status effect.
 Note: It may be a bad idea to make clones while on fire.